Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 Thanks to everyone for your support through this difficult time and I look forward to seeing you in November!

-Thank you for following the procedures in and around rhe clinic as it helps to keep everyone safe by minimising risk of spread of COVID-19.
+Thank you for following the procedures in and around the clinic as it helps to keep everyone safe by minimising risk of spread of COVID-19.

 You will, of course, see many changes in the clinic to help keep us all safe, including: